 Diners Club, American Express and all other international cards are NOT accepted methods of payment for any class of vehicle.

-Toll fees working for you
+Toll tariffs working for you

 N3TC only derives its income from toll revenue.
 It does not receive government subsidies.